-Directive 2000/31/EC of the European Parliament and of the Council of 8 June 2000 on certain legal aspects of information society services, in particular electronic commerce, in the Internal Market ('Directive on electronic commerce'), OJ L 178, 17.7.2000.
+11 Directive 2000/31/EC of the European Parliament and of the Council of 8 June 2000 on certain legal aspects of information society services, in particular electronic commerce, in the Internal Market ('Directive on electronic commerce') (OJ L 178, 17.7.2000, p.
+1-16).

-(28) Ensuring a consistent regulatory practice regarding this Regulation and Directive 2010/13/EU is essential.
-For this purpose, and to contribute to ensuring a convergent implementation of EU media law, the Commission may issue guidelines on cross-border matters covered by both this Regulation and Directive 2010/13/EU when needed.
-When deciding to issue guidelines, and in light of the relevant discussions with the contact committee established by Directive 2010/13/EU, the Commission should consider in particular regulatory issues affecting a significant number of Member States or those with a cross-border element. [...]
-In view of the abundance of information and the increasing use of digital means to access the media, it is important to ensure prominence for content of general interest, in order to help achieving a level playing field in the internal market and compliance with the fundamental right to receive information under Article 11 of the Charter [...].
+Directive, the Commission should consider in particular regulatory issues affecting a significant number of Member States or those with a cross-border element.
+In view of the abundance of information and the increasing use of digital means to access the media, it is important to ensure prominence for content of general interest, in order to help achieving a level playing field in the internal market and compliance with the fundamental right to receive information under Article 11 of the Charter .
 Given the possible impact of the national measures taken under Article 7a of Directive 2010/13/EU on the functioning of the internal media market, guidelines by the Commission would be important to achieve legal certainty in this field.
-It would also be useful to provide guidance on national measures taken under Article 5(2) of Directive 2010/13/EU with a view to ensuring the public availability of accessible, accurate and up-to-date information related to media ownership.
+It would also be useful to provide guidance on national measures taken under Article 5(2) of Directive 2010/13/EU with a view to ensuring the public availability of accessible, accurate and up-to-date information related to media ownership and Article 6(1) of this Regulation.
 In the process of preparing its guidelines, the Commission should be assisted by the Board.
 The Board should in particular share with the Commission its regulatory, technical and practical expertise regarding the areas and topics covered by the respective guidelines.